siqueiralex/django-docker-example/README.md

  ```
   ➜ This command will:

-- Kill and delete your existing containers
+- Stop and Delete your existing containers
 - Remove old migrations (as your DB container was destroyed)
-- Build brand new containers from the docker-compose file
+- Build brand new containers using docker-compose
 - Setup a new DB using django migrations api
-- Create a superuser using username and password found in '.env'
+- Create a superuser using username and password found in '.env' file
-- Populate your DB using the fixutes stored in the 'fixtures/' folder.
+- Populate your DB using fixutes stored in the 'fixtures/' folder.
 If the fixtures are numbered, they will be loaded in numerical order.

 <br />